vdaburon/har-convertor-jmeter-plugin/README.md

 * Tool HAR Convertor Finished KO, exception = java.util.regex.PatternSyntaxException: Unmatched closing ')' near index 2  (.))
 * Tool HAR Convertor Finished KO, exception = net.sf.saxon.trans.XPathException: Failed to create output file file:/c:/toto.jmx

+### Action buttons
+* "CONVERT AND LOAD GENERATED SCRIPT", generates the JMeter script and record.xml file if set, next if no error LOAD the generated script in the current JMeter.
+* "CONVERT", generates the JMeter script and record.xml file if set.

 ## Creating a har file and run the tool har-to-jmx-convertor to simulate recording from the JMeter recording template
 This tool har-to-jmx-convertor try to **simulate** a script JMeter and a record xml file recording from the **JMeter Recording Template**.